Rakantonio/M2/README.md

 # M2
-You can find all the school projects I will do this year in this repository (2022 - 2023) all projects will be intended to validate my master's degree in Computer Science - Cloud Infrastructure & Security
+You can find all the school projects I will do this year in this repository (2022 - 2023).
+All projects will be intended to validate my master's degree in Computer Science - Cloud Infrastructure & Security.